Best smoker barges 1-5 large [Vol 21]

 One thing that causes a lot of electrical issues is water ingress into the footwells, might be worth lifting up the driver's and passenger side front carpets to check if they're wet.

-If your car runs and is not shaking/misfiring then it's probably not too serious a problem fingers crossed
+If your car runs and is not shaking/misfiring then it's probably not too serious a problem smile fingers crossed

 I fell asleep halfway through reading the ad but, for reasons I can't fathom, the murdered-out, clapped-out money bucket actually reads like a good advert and car, for £1700, which the seller will clearly take.